infusionsoft/mickael-test-2024.11/sdks/core/csharp/docs/PreReleaseApi.md

 <a id="createsubscriptioncustomfieldusingpost"></a>
 # **CreateSubscriptionCustomFieldUsingPOST**
-> CustomFieldMetaData CreateSubscriptionCustomFieldUsingPOST (CreateCustomFieldRequest customField)
+> CustomFieldMetaData CreateSubscriptionCustomFieldUsingPOST (CreateCustomFieldRequest createCustomFieldRequest)

 Create a Subscription's Custom Field